MOOCdb/MOOCdbDocs/docs/Translation software.rst

      - Contains information about wiki article revisions done by the students
    * - <course name>__forum.mongo
      - csv
      - contains forum posts etc made by the users

+     Given the table of the data and types we now go through the steps you have to take to transform the log files.

     #.
 Unzip tracking log file
         All raw data files in ``data/raw/<course_name>`` have the same prefix in the format of ``<course_name>__<creation date>``, we will